Gold Coast central business district: History

 On 28 November 1883, the Southport Pier was opened in the sheltered Broadwater.
 The newly created pier allowed steamboats to unload cargo and passengers.
 As a result, the coastal area of Southport gained the reputation of being a fashionable seaside resort for Brisbane's wealthy and influential but was only accessible by boat for the most part.
 In 1885 then Governor of Queensland Anthony Musgrave built a seaside house in Southport, further affirming the town's reputation as a destination for Queensland's wealthy and influential.
 A railway extension to the Southport township opened in 1889 and numerous hotels were soon established along the coastline.
 In 1901 the residents of Southport celebrated Federation and had grown to a permanent population of 1230.
-In 1922 the Queensland State Government purchased a Nerang Street site for £1737 and opened the Gold Coast Hospital shortly after.
+In 1922 the Queensland Government purchased a Nerang Street site for £1737 and opened the Gold Coast Hospital shortly after.

 On 28 November 1925, the township of Southport had existed for 50 years.
 The day was declared a public holiday as the town began jubilee celebrations.
 The first event of the day saw the Queensland Lieutenant-Governor William Lennon officially open the Jubilee Bridge which extended from Queen Street, Southport to Main Beach Parade, Main Beach.
 The bridge provided easy access to a beach for Southport residents and the connecting suburb was consequently named Main Beach.

 The Southport Town Hall was constructed in 1935 on the corner of Davenport and Nerang Streets by the Southport Town Council.
 On 9 December 1948, a major reorganisation of local government in South East Queensland saw the towns of Southport and Coolangatta amalgamate to create the Town of South Coast.
 Most locals felt the new name did not represent the area well and pushed for a change.
 The town was nicknamed Gold Coast in the 1950s and on 23 October 1958 the Town of South Coast officially changed its name to Town of Gold Coast.
 On 16 May 1959 it became City of Gold Coast.

 Although the city had experienced several name changes and extending of boundaries by the 1960s, Southport was still considered to be the major hub for businesses on the Gold Coast.